RobertoPrevato/jQuery-DataEntry/README.md

 * support for formatting rules upon focus and upon blur, constraints rules, all configurable in a declarative way
 * allow to define custom validation, formatting and constraint rules in a simple way
 * support older browsers: using jQuery to perform DOM operations, Deferred logic, handle special situations when registering and removing event handlers

-## New DataEntry version
-A newer implementation of the DataEntry library, independent from jQuery and Lodash, using the ES6 Promise object and targeting newer browsers, is [available here](https://github.com/RobertoPrevato/DataEntry).
-If the support for older browsers is required, though, the jQuery-DataEntry is still recommended, as it delegates to jQuery DOM manipulation logic, Deferred implementation, handling of specific event handling situations.

 **Dependencies**:
 - jQuery